Fair Integral Network Flows: -upper-minimal -flows

 The equality in \eqref{(xopt2)} shows that (O1) holds.
 Condition \eqref{(xopt1)} implies for an edge $e\in A-L$ entering a $V_{i}$ that $x\sp{*}(e)=g\sp{-}(e) = g(e)$ and hence (O2) holds.
 Condition \eqref{(xopt1)} implies for an edge $e\in L$ entering a $V_{i}$ that $g(e)-1\leq x\sp{*}(e)\leq g(e)$ and hence (O3) holds.
 By Property (C), if an edge $e\in L$ enters at least two $V_{i}$'s, then $e\in X\sp{*}$ and hence $x\sp{*}(e)=g(e)$, that is, (O4) holds.
 To see (O5), let $e\in L$ be an edge neither entering nor leaving any $V_{i}$.
 By Property (B), $e\not \in X\sp{*}$ and hence $x\sp{*}(e)\leq g(e)-1$, from which (O5) follows.

-To see the sufficiency of the conditions, let $z$ be an integer-valued $(f,g)$-bounded $m$-flow satisfying the five conditions in the theorem.
+To see the sufficiency of the conditions (O1)--(O5), let $z$ be an integer-valued $(f,g)$-bounded $m$-flow satisfying the five conditions in the theorem.
 Let $X:=\{e\in L: z(e)=g(e)\}$.
-By Part (A) of Claim~\ref{xX}, $X$ covers $p$.
+By Part (A) of Lemma~\ref{LMxX}, $X$ covers $p$.
 We claim that $X$ meets the three optimality criteria in Theorem~\ref{optkritX}.
 Let $V_{i}$ be a member of chain ${\cal C}\sp{*}$.

 (O2) implies that

 From the definition of $X$, we have

 (O3) implies that